 From London to A2, Jaeger Now Focuses on Maize & Blue

 Deck Pass Blog: Week 2

 This Week in Michigan Men's Swimming & Diving

 Men's Swimming & Diving to Open Season with Wisconsin Dual

-Mark Hill recently concluded his fourth season on the University of Michigan swimming and diving staff and his first as assistant coach, working primarily with the men's team.
+Mark Hill recently concluded his fifth season on the University of Michigan swimming and diving staff and his second as assistant coach, working primarily with the men's team.
 He spent the previous three seasons as the volunteer assistant coach with the men's swimming and diving team before being promoted to full-time staff in August 2012.